Foreclosure Prevention, Refinance, and Federal Property Manager’s Report – July 2025

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the state of Oregon to supplement state, tribal, and local recovery efforts in areas affected by severe storms, flooding, landslides, and mudslides from March 13-20, 2025.
+FEMA has issued a Major Disaster Declaration for the state of Wisconsin to supplement state, tribal and local recovery efforts in areas affected by severe storms, straight-line winds, flooding, and mudslides from August 9-12, 2025.
 The following counties have been approved for assistance:

 List of Affected Zip Codes